Nutrition for Protection in Wireless Environments

 - Garlic, modified citrus pectin, or glutathione-boosting foods for mercury toxicity

 - Selenium, which can be naturally obtained through brazil nuts, sunflower seeds, garlic, and barley, is a heavy metal chelator (e.g., for mercury) and antioxidant.
 Use in moderation, because high levels can also be toxic.
-(See Zapped for more on important minerals and supplements for EHS and see Dr. Russell Blaylock for suggestions on the proper form of Selenium to take.
+(See Zapped for more on important minerals and supplements for EHS and see Dr. Russell Blaylock's book on cancer nutrition for suggestions on the proper form of Selenium to take.
 Certain forms of selenium are said to be toxic, so it may be preferrable to use natural sources.).
 Selenium may be best paired with vitamins C, E, and zinc.

 - Garlic: Garlic is a natural source for selenium.
 Dr. David Servan-Schreiber, author of Anticancer, recommends combining garlic with a little olive oil to improve absorption.
 Dr. Russell Blaylock recommends adding garlic to fish/seafood to help prevent mercury absorption.

-- Zinc can be obtained naturally from pumpkin seeds and sea vegetables, which are also good sources of magnesium.
+- Zinc can be obtained naturally from toasted wheatgerm, spinach, and pumpkin seed.

 - Supplementation: Zinc may be best paired with vitamins C, E, and selenium, according to Michael Murray, such as in an iron-free multivitamin.
 Alternatively, one may want to take it every other day, according to Dr. Russell Blaylock.

-- Filtered water is recommended to protect oneself from toxicity from chlorine and fluoride (check your filter to see what it filters out -- some filters like the Berkey filter require an add-on filter for fluoride).
+- Filtered water is recommended to protect oneself from toxicity from chlorine and fluoride (check your filter's manual to see what it filters out -- some filters like the Berkey filter require an add-on filter for fluoride).

 Traditional Chinese Medicine, Acupressure, OPT, and Qi Gong

 Alternative medicine, such as acupressure and qi-gong, may provide some benefits for those who are electrosensitive.
 Acupressure operates under the assumption that the human has electrical channels called meridians.
 Knowledge of acupressure may be helpful to rebalance the electrical system after interference from external sources.
-Different points may trigger either the sympathetic or parasympathetic system, similar to EMF, so some care should be taken.
-It may be helpful to apply acupressure to certain areas around the back of the head and neck, especially points found in original point therapy (OPT).
-Various exercises related to acupressure can also help against calcium loss and boost the immune system.
+Different points may trigger either the sympathetic or parasympathetic system, similar to EMF.
+It may be helpful to apply acupressure to certain areas around the ear, back of the head, and neck, especially points found in original point therapy (OPT).
+Various exercises related to acupressure can also help against calcium loss might potentially be helpful against EMF's calcium efflux effect, and boost the immune system.
 Qi Gong is another Chinese Medicine practice, of which Tai Chi may be said to be one of the forms.
 It also has potential to help people to achieve better balance within their energy system.

 Concerns Regarding Silver Amalgam Fillings

 There have been some reports in the Swedish experience in Black on White, linking microwave sickness to dental appointments involving silver mercury amalgam fillings.
+(EMF exposure may result in greater release of mercury from the filling, and metals in the body may result in increased RF energy exposure.)
 Replacing silver fillings with white plastic fillings, when done properly, has been reported to help some individuals in recovering from symptoms.
 Check that your dentist follows appropriate procedures (e.g., IAOMT protocol) to reduce mercury exposure during amalgam removal.
 For example, one method to reduce mercury exposure involves using a Rubber Dam.
 Check also for recommendations of nutritional support before and after, as well as procedures to minimize inhalation of mercury during the removal.
 See Dr. Russell Blaylock's Health and Nutrition Secrets That Can Save Your Life for more information.
-Chlorella may also be useful for detoxification of heavy metals like mercury, but care must be taken to avoid contaminated chlorella (e.g., naturalnews reports that organic chlorella from China was found to contain high levels of metals such as aluminum).
 Some individuals take a step further to check for the chemical safety/biocompatibility of the composite fillings.

 Some have recommended protocols for detoxification, such as that of Dr. Klinghardt.
 However, exercise great caution, as the excretion of mercury in the body could potentially move mercury into areas where it can cause damage and make things much worse.
 It may be safer to rely upon our body's natural detoxification, rather than attempt aggressive detoxification.
 According to Dr. Blaylock, long-term use of aged garlic may be helpful as a milder method of detoxification.